tjebo/eye/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## CHANGES - details
-- bug fix: conversion of quality visual acuity entries when ETDRS (#24)
+- bug fix: erroneous conversion of quality visual acuity entries when VA in ETDRS notation (#24)
 - removed deprecated function age()
 - VA chart now as internal data, not exported
-- internally used methods not exported to namespace any longer:
+- internally used S3 methods not exported to namespace any longer:
   - convertVA
   - checkVA